 For Christians, nativities showcase the reason for the season.
 Most Christian homes have at least one nativity set prominently displayed throughout the Christmas season.
 According to Smithsonian.com, St. Francis of Assisi showcased the first nativity in 1223.
 He used real animals and real people to depict the nativity story.
 Today, most nativity sets are small enough to fit on a mantel and are made of resin or porcelain.
 They usually include the Holy family, a shepherd or two, an angel, three Magi, and donkeys, sheep, and cows.

 A nativity collection often features nativities made of different art mediums, materials, and sizes.
 You may choose to collect only nativity scenes housed in a traditional creche or you may add other types of nativities such as a snowglobe to your collection.
 Nativity scenes are easy to find.
 Most department stores, big box stores, and drugstores sell them during the Christmas season.
 They may also be found online.
 Bronner's Christmas Wonderland has a nice selection.
 Like most Christmas collectibles, nativity scenes may cost a little or a lot.
-For example, a lighted nativity scene from Collections, Etc. costs around $14, plus shipping.
-A Fontanini nativity scene with Italian stable is about $300, plus shipping.
+For example, an LED nativity scene from Wayfair costs around $33, plus shipping.
+A Fontanini nativity scene is about $170, plus shipping.

 Hallmark Keepsake Ornaments